metadaddy-sfdc/Shipify-Node-App/README.md

 3.Then under `"Buttons, Links, and Actions" > New`, create an action button called `Ship It` that opens up the Visualforce page we had created earlier in Step 1.
 <img src="https://raw.github.com/rajaraodv/shipment/master/images/ship-it-button-code.png" height="400" width="700px" />

+4.That's it.
+We have now converted our 3rd party app to become a Salesforce Canvas app.
+Our app will now show up at various places with in Salesforce making it seamless for users to use its functionalities.